-Everyday our bodies are exposed to a staggering number of chemicals, some are toxic while others are advantageous.
-In this course, using well-known toxicants, such as asbestos, lead and BPA among others, we will introduce research that explores the mechanisms of toxicity.
-This course provides practical approaches for researching toxicology through a discussion of recent scientific techniques and 2D and 3D modeling at both molecular and organ system levels.
-In the second half of the course, students will apply their knowledge to critically assess the mechanisms of toxicity and varied pharmacological approaches.
-Integrated applied labs will introduce students to cutting-edge techniques including cell culture, in vitro modeling, confocal imaging, and image analysis.
-These techniques are used by toxicologists and pharmacologists to create models of toxicity that enable them to answer pressing scientific questions.
+Everyday our environment and our bodies are exposed to a staggering number of xenobiotic, or foreign, compounds.
+Some compounds are toxic products of industrial materials, while others are designed to be pharmacologically advantageous.
+In this course, we will introduce students to the current understanding of many well-known toxicants, including PFAS, asbestos, lead, BPA and more.
+By delving into real-world examples, such as the Flint Water Crisis and vaping, we will highlight the biological and environmental effects of chemical exposures.
+In the second half of the course, students will apply their knowledge to critically assess mechanisms of toxicity, as well as learn practical experimental approaches to study the effects of exposure, at both the organ system and molecular levels.
+Integrated applied labs will introduce students to cutting-edge techniques, including in vivo modeling, microscopy, and image analysis.
+These techniques are used by toxicologists and pharmacologists to understand mechanisms of toxicity, enabling them to answer pressing scientific questions.

-Through the Academic Project, students research a drug or toxicant, its mechanism, and implications on human health to help them develop their own relevant model to explore the adverse human health impacts and potential treatments.
-This project takes the form of an informal grant project proposal, providing students with a tangible document containing their scientific goals and critical thinking associated with real preliminary data from laboratory sessions.
+Through the Academic Project, students research a drug or toxicant of choice, its mechanism of toxicity, and implications on human health.
+They will develop their own relevant research plan to explore the adverse health impacts and potential intervening treatments.
+This project takes the form of an informal grant project proposal, providing students with a tangible document containing their scientific goals and introducing them to the process of scientific writing.

 STEM for Rising 9th and 10th Graders